nus-cs2030s/2324-s2/docs/02-type.md

 !!! info "Long $<:$ Float?"
     Why is `long` a subtype of `float`?
 More specifically, `long` is 64-bit and `float` is only 32-bit.
 Clearly, there are more values in `long` than in `float`!

     The resolution lies in the precision.
-While it is indeed true that all (_mathematical_) integer can be converted into a (_mathematical_) real number by simply appending `.0` to the end, some `long` values cannot be represented _precisely_ as `float`.
-Try the following and see what are printed.
+While it is indeed true that any (_mathematical_) integer can be converted into a (_mathematical_) real number by simply appending `.0` to the end, some `long` values cannot be represented _precisely_ as `float`.
+Try the following and see what is printed.

     ```Java
     long l = 123456789L;